Why are exit strategies Dubai Property Exit Strategies market important?

 Pricing the exit: comparables beat averages

-Exit pricing should be grounded in:- Recent comparable sales
+Exit pricing should be grounded in:

 - Transaction frequency for similar units